bioinf/Sibelia/SIBELIA.md

 Basic usage
 ===========
+In this manual it is assumed that "Sibelia" is properly installed and the directory with "Sibelia.py" is in your "PATH" environment variable or input files are in the same folder with "Sibelia.py".

 Directory "examples/Sibelia" contains two sets of bacterial genomes.
 The easiest way to run "Sibelia" is to type: